nilemssn/website/.github/CONTRIBUTING.md

 <!-- TODO: Mention here about the precommit hook? -->

-There are some things that Prettier would not format however.
+There are some things that Prettier would not fix however.
 For example, variable names.
 In JavaScript, write your identifiers (variable names, function names, etc.) in `camelCase`.
 React component names and class names should be in `PascalCase`.

 So, write:
 ```js